Dad and son

 California courts will not automatically award custody to either the mother or the father.
 What matters most is the best interests of the child.
 This basically means finding the custody arrangement that is best for the child's physical and psychological welfare.
 Courts will note the age of the child, the relationship with each parent, and any evidence of domestic violence when considering the best interests of the child.

-Speak with Our Child Custody Lawyers
+Speak with Our Child Custody Lawyers Contact The Dadvocates Today

 We help men all over California with their family law disputes.
 Since our founding in 2016, our child custody attorneys have worked in trials and mediation on numerous custody cases.

-If you're going through a divorce, we can walk you through the basics of custody and how they apply to your situation.
+If you're considering or going through a divorce, we can walk you through the basics of custody and how they apply to your situation.
 If you're already divorced but in a custody battle, our attorneys can discuss how to assert your parental rights while focusing on what's best for your child.

 To learn more about your rights as a father when it comes to child custody, contact The Dadvocates today.
 You can also reach our practice serving men throughout California by phone: